Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism

 We recognize on the last line the internal state $\Ket{1,0}_\theta$ of equation (\ref{eq:|1,0>}) when $\mathbf{k}_r$ makes an angle $\theta$ with $\Delta\mathbf{r}$.
 The state orthogonal to $\Ket{\psi_{+}}$, and related to $\Ket{0,0}_\theta$ in equation (\ref{eq:|0,0>}), is

-As discussed in Sec.~\ref{sec:fluctuations}, after the transient regime, when the gas has become dark, every system is in a dark state such as the one given in equation (\ref{eq:|psi_->_position}).
+As discussed in Sec.~\ref{sec:steady-state}, after the transient regime for systems containing a large number of atoms, states from the dark edge are overwhelmingly populated and every system is essentially in dark states such as the one given in equation (\ref{eq:|psi_->_position}).
 Let us then consider two such systems $A$ and $B$ entering into a collision.
 We choose a reference frame at rest with the center-of-mass for the two systems such that $\mathbf{R}_A=-\mathbf{R}_B=-\mathbf{R}_0$.
 For the 21~cm line of the hydrogen atom we can assume that $\left|\mathbf{P}_A\right|,\,\left|\mathbf{P}_B\right|\gg\hbar k_r$ irrespective of the radiation mode.
 To lighten the notation we omit the spatial states $\Ket{\mathbf{R}_A}$, $\Ket{\Delta\mathbf{r}_A}$, etc., and the vacuum $\Ket{0}$ state to focus on the internal states, such that we can write for the colliding system

 For high relative speed between colliding atoms, i.e., when $\left|\mathbf{P}_B-\mathbf{P}_A\right|^2/2m_\mathrm{r}\gg \hbar\omega_0$ ($m_\mathrm{r}$ is the reduced mass), it is expected that the scattering amplitude will be independent of their internal states (see section \ref{app:independence} below).
-If two atoms enter into a collision, say the first atoms of both pairs, then under the Born approximation each term will bring a scattering amplitude of the type \cite{Cohen-Tannoudji2018b, Taylor2006}
+If two atoms enter into a collision, say the first atoms of both pairs, then under the Born approximation, which is well-suited at high energies, each term in equation (\ref{eq:|Psi>}) will bring a scattering amplitude of the type \cite{Cohen-Tannoudji2018b, Taylor2006}